 How To Apply

-Please submit one original copy of the following items in the order listed.
 Applications should be complete, including all required information and materials.
 Incomplete applications, defined as applications missing one or more of the following documents, will not be considered for funding and will be returned to the applicant.
 Please do not bind or staple application materials.

 - Minigrant for Organizations Application Form (Note: All organizations applying to MAC (including schools) must provide their Dun & Bradstreet (DUNS) number on the application.
 Go to Dun & Bradstreet to apply for a number or check to see if your organization has a number.
 Go here for more information on DUNS numbers

 - Budget itemization (if needed to show additional information on the project budget).

 - Biographies (no longer than one half page for each) of the key artistic and administrative personnel working on the project (paid and volunteer).

 - A list of your organization’s board of directors.
 Please indicate their ethnic make-up and members with disabilities.
 Public schools should submit a list of the current members of their school board.
 Governmental entities should submit a list of their municipal or county level governing boards.

 - If your organization is applying to MAC for the first time: a copy of your official IRS 501(c)3 determination letter.
 You do not need to send a copy of the letter if your organization has applied for a grant from MAC in the past three years.
 If you are unsure whether or not your organization has applied recently, please call and check with MAC Program Staff before submitting an application.
 Public schools, libraries and other agencies of local government are exempt from this requirement.If your organization is: